Same-sex marriage in the United States: State and territorial recognition

 Same-sex marriages are licensed in and recognized by all U.S. states and the District of Columbia, as well as all U.S. territories except American Samoa.
 However, under the Respect for Marriage Act, American Samoa must recognize all marriages between two people that were legally performed in another jurisdiction.

 On January 6, 2016, Alabama's Chief Justice, Roy Moore, issued a ruling forbidding state officials from issuing marriage licenses to same-sex couples.
 The ruling had no effect as all Alabama counties continued either issuing marriage licenses to all couples or not issuing licenses at all.
 In May 2016, Moore was charged with ethics violations by the state Judicial Inquiry Commission for the ruling, subsequently being suspended from the bench for the remainder of his term on September 30 of that year.

 Counties not issuing marriage licenses

-As of 2020, there are apparently no counties in the United States that do not (or would not) register the marriages of same-sex couple.
+As of 2020, there are apparently no counties in the United States that do not (or would not) register the marriages of same-sex couples.